yianlo/Rx_RotationsExchanger/README.md

 ## Features

-### Address search of any and all locations with autocomplete integrated with Google Maps API
+### Address search of any locations with autocomplete integrated with Google Maps API
 ![autocomplete_landing]
 ![autocomplete_nav]
 ![autocomplete_add_form]